chrismedranopro/ai_automation_portfolio/travelbuddy_voice_ai.md

 * personalized preference matching
 * travel context awareness

-to provide highly contextual destination discovery.
+This allows TravelBuddy to provide highly contextual destination discovery for the user.

 ---